green atifacts with denoise profiled

 Thanks anyway, I appreciate it!

-#9 Updated by Pedro Côrte-Real about 2 years ago
+#9 Updated by Pedro Côrte-Real over 2 years ago

 - Status changed from Closed: won't fix to New